Infoland/iProva-REST-API-examples/README.md

 ## Versioning
 By default, all requests receive the latest version of the Zenya API.
 Currently this is v1.
 We encourage to explicitly request this version via one of the following ways:

+- Via a header: `X-Api-Version: 1`.
+- Via the query string: `api/card_files/cards/1?api-version=1`.
 - Via the accept header: `Accept: application/vnd.iprova.api+json+api-version=1`.
-- Via a custom header: `X-Api-Version: 1`.
-- Via the query string: `api/card_files/cards/1?api-version=1`.

 The major versions might not be completely backwards compatible with older major versions.
 Minor versions denote only extensions in the API.
 The changelog can be found at [this location][change_log], it contains information about the changes and also will describe candidates which are marked to become deprecated in the following major version.